8696-Trobotix/template/README.md

 Please see [this readme](./README-TEMPLATE.md).
 To update the robot controller or fix an issue in this repository, please find someone experienced with git and/or Android development.

+> This template is mainly intended for Trobotix members.
+> Also note that this template has not been tested.

 ## NOTICE

 This repository contains the public FTC SDK for the CENTERSTAGE (2023-2024) competition season.